2023 Call of Duty League season: Major

-The Stage 3 Major runs from March 9 through March 12, 2023.
-The Major is hosted by OpTic Texas.
+The Stage 3 Major ran from March 9 through March 12, 2023.
+The Major was hosted by OpTic Texas.

+Stage 4

+Stage 4 group stage began on March 31, 2023, and ended on April 16.

+Group stage

+Major

+The Stage 4 Major ran from April 20 through April 23, 2023.
+The Major had no host.

+Stage 5

+Stage 5 group stage began on May 5, 2023, and ended on May 21.

+Group stage

+Major

+The Stage 5 Major ran from May 25 through May 28, 2023.
+The Major was hosted by Toronto Ultra.

+Championship

+The 2023 Call of Duty League Championship took place from June 15 through June 18, 2023.
+The top eight teams from the regular season standings competed in a Double Elimination bracket.

+Bracket

+Grand finals

+The 2023 Call of Duty League season Grand finals were held on June 18, 2023.
+It was best of 9 (first to 5).

 Broadcast and viewership

 In early 2020, Activision Blizzard signed a three-year broadcasting rights deal with YouTube, making the streaming platform the exclusive broadcasting partner for the CDL.
 The 2023 CDL season marks the first season since the expiration of the deal.
 In December 2022, the CDL announced that it would be broadcasting the entirety of the season exclusively on Twitch and its official website.

 The opening weekend of the 2023 season saw record viewership.
 The highest viewed match was OpTic Texas versus the Florida Mutineers, which reached a peak of over 190,000 on Twitch.
 The peak viewership made it the fourth-most watched CDL match of match of all time, only behind the three championship matches from 2020 to 2022.